-Pin 3 can be either high or low in the non-extended control mode.
-See 1.2 NORMAL/EXTENDED CONTROL for more information.
+Pin 3 can be either logic high or low in the Non-extended Control Mode.
+Pin 14 must not be left floating to select this mode.
+See 1.2 NON-EXTENDED AND EXTENDED CONTROL MODE for more information.

-Pin 4 can be high or low or can be left floating in the nonextended control mode.
-In the non-extended control mode, pin 4 high or low defines the edge at which the output data transitions.
+Pin 4 can be logic high, logic low or left floating in the Nonextended Control Mode.
+In the Non-extended Control Mode, pin 4 logic high or low defines the edge at which the output data transitions.
 See 2.4.3 Output Edge Synchronization for more information.
-If this pin is floating, the output clock (DCLK) is a DDR (Double Data Rate) clock (see 1.1.5.3 Single Data Rate and Double Data Rate) and the output edge synchronization is irrelevant since data is clocked out on both DCLK edges.
+If this pin is floating, the output Data Clock (DCLK) is a Double Data Rate (DDR) clock (see 1.1.5.3 Double Data Rate and Single Data Rate) and the output edge synchronization is irrelevant since data is clocked out on both DCLK edges.

-Pin 127, if it is high or low in the non-extended control mode, sets the calibration delay.
-If pin 127 is floating, the calibration delay is the same as it would be with this pin low and the converter performs dual edge sampling (DES).
+Pin 127, if it is logic high or low in the Non-extended Control Mode, sets the calibration delay.
+If pin 127 is floating, the calibration delay is short and the converter performs in DES Mode.